-For people pursuing an electrician program, it is mandatory that they should get highly skilled mainly associated in the construction industry with specializations in the installation, maintenance, design, and repair of power systems.
-With the massive advancements in science and technology, students and individuals are now more inclined towards the Skilled Trade Programs and are opting for Vocational Training.
-The Electrician Program is thus one of the most prominent settings to build a career with higher pay and a median annual salary of $55,190 in 2018 and greater demands in the industry with the expected growth of electrical workers is 10% by 2028.
+People pursuing an electrician program must get highly skilled, mainly associated with the construction industry with specializations in the installation, maintenance, design, and repair of power systems.
+However, with the massive advancements in science and technology, students and individuals are now more inclined toward Skilled Trade Programs and are opting for Vocational Training.
+The Electrician Program is thus one of the most prominent settings to build a career with higher pay, a median annual salary of $55,190 in 2018, and greater demands in the industry, with the expected growth of electrical workers, being 10% by 2028.

-In this article, we will dive into the career of an electrician, the specializations, and the skills that you as an electrician must possess.
+In this article, we will dive into the career of an electrician, the specializations, how to be an electrician, and the skills that you as an electrician must possess.

 Electricians work in multiple sectors with varied professional settings.
 Though there are numerous types of categories of electricians, they can be primarily classified into two sections:

-With the advancement of science and technology on a high rise, there emerged numerous unique electrician profiles and specializations in the electrical field.
-Some of the careers that all electricians should be aware of are:
+With the advancement of science and technology on a high rise, numerous unique electrician profiles and specializations in the electrical field emerged.
+Some of the careers that all electricians and electrician schools should be aware of are:

 For the smooth functioning of the Industrial, residential, private, and commercial sectors, Maintenance electricians play a vital role.
-They are assigned tasks with varied responsibilities of maintaining, upgrading existing electrical appliances or equipment, and repairing them.
+Their tasks are varied responsibilities of maintaining, and upgrading existing electrical appliances or equipment, and repairing them.
 These tasks include comprehending, testing, interpreting logical solutions, troubleshooting, and diagnosing problems with proper equipment.

-To build a career as a maintenance electrician, a formal apprenticeship is required, followed by on-the-job technical training, and finally an electrician license.
+A formal apprenticeship is required to build a career as a maintenance electrician, followed by on-the-job technical training, and finally, an electrician license.

-An electrician specialized in automotive vehicles and cars and is often held responsible for the electrical systems within these vehicles that are crucial for their safe operation are auto electricians.
-To work as an auto electrician, an in-depth understanding of vehicle diagnostics, using performance electronics to carry out a proper inspection of drivetrain systems is crucial.
+An electrician specializing in automotive vehicles and cars is often held responsible for the electrical systems that are crucial for their safe operation are auto electricians.
+Becoming an electrician can be injurious and risky if one does not take proper training from an electrician school.
+To work as an auto electrician, an in-depth understanding of vehicle diagnostics and performance electronics is crucial to inspect drivetrain systems properly.

 Industries are centered on electrical grids, equipment, and appliances.
 An industrial electrician is mainly responsible for dealing with the electrical equipment within processing plants, factories, power plants, and mines and is tasked with installing, repairing, and troubleshooting.
-They usually work with huge manufacturing systems, complex and large machinery and sometimes also focus on security, electrical, and lighting systems.
+They usually work with massive manufacturing systems, and complex and large machinery, and sometimes focus on security, electrical, and lighting systems.

 As an industrial electrician, maintenance supervisors or facility managers are in charge of assigning you tasks.
-This field demands prior working experiences to excel.
+Therefore, this field demands prior working experience to excel.

-In most commercial buildings like offices, the responsibilities of installing, maintaining, and repairing electrical systems are taken by the commercial electrician.
+In most commercial buildings like offices, the commercial electrician takes the responsibilities of installing, maintaining, and repairing electrical systems.
 They are responsible for providing assistance in planning and designing the electrical systems during the construction of the site.
-If you as an individual loves challenges and rational thinking, this job is certainly ideal for you.
+If you as an individual love challenges and rational thinking, this job is certainly ideal for you.
 The responsibility often involves navigating through public issues and safety concerns with local electrical codes.

-A residential electrician is the electrician you may have frequently encountered, and is the most common type of electrician who is typically responsible for troubleshooting, maintaining, installing, and upgrading the existing electrical systems – including equipment in residential settings.
-As a residential electrician, you’ll be tasked to install and repair security systems, equipment, and appliances like the air conditioning units, etc.
+A residential electrician is an electrician you may have frequently encountered and is the most common type of electrician who is typically responsible for troubleshooting, maintaining, installing, and upgrading the existing electrical systems – including equipment in residential settings.
+As a residential electrician, your work will be to install and repair security systems, equipment, and appliances like air conditioning units, etc.

 Job training to build a career in this field involves a combination of apprenticeship with formal classroom instruction followed by a state-level testing examination.

-Electricians’ job involves the application of a wide range of technical skills combined with certain soft skills to excel in their respective roles, some of which have been discussed below.
+Electricians’ job involves the application of a wide range of technical skills combined with specific soft skills to excel in their respective roles if you want to learn how to be an electrician, some of which have been discussed below.

-There are numerous Technical Trade Schools in Philadelphia that offer Electrician Programs.
-Philadelphia Technician Training Institute provides the Electrician course and makes you industry-ready.
-Electrician Training also includes some Basic math and physics, so you need to be pertinent about it.
+There are numerous Technical Trade Schools in Philadelphia that offer Electrician Program.
+Philadelphia Technician Training Institute provides Electrical/Mechanical program and makes you industry-ready.
+Becoming an electrical technician also includes some Basic math and physics, so you need to be pertinent about it.

-On the completion of the Electrician Training, the next step is the introduction into Apprenticeship as your next step.
+On the completion of the Electrician Training, the next step is the introduction to Apprenticeship as your next step.
 PTTI also teaches soft skills like interviewing, resume writing, and establishing strong Employer relationships.